AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Understanding the Release Contents
 ----------------------------------

-To understand the contents and potential impact of upgrading to specific software release, see https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html.
+To understand the contents and potential impact of upgrading to specific software release, see `Aviatrix Controller and Gateway Image Release Notes <https://docs.aviatrix.com/HowTos/Controller_and_Software_Release_Notes.html>`_.

-To understand the contents and potential impact of upgrading to specific image release, see https://docs.aviatrix.com/HowTos/image_release_notes.html.
+To understand the contents and potential impact of upgrading to specific image release, see `Aviatrix Controller and Gateway Image Release Notes <https://docs.aviatrix.com/HowTos/image_release_notes.html>`_.

 **Verify DNS Settings**